 ZIP4_TYPE—For the United States only, this field is populated if LOC_NAME is ZIP4.
 A value of 1 indicates that the latitude and longitude are accurate to the ZIP+4 centroid (more accurate).
 A value of 2 indicates that the latitude and longitude are accurate to the ZIP+2 centroid (less accurate).

 Distance—The physical distance, in meters, from a candidate to a specified location.
 The Distance output value is calculated for each candidate when the Location input parameter is passed in a request using the Find or findAddressCandidates methods.
 If the Location parameter is not passed in a request, the value of Distance is zero.
-Values can range from 1 to 100.
+Values can range from 1 through 100.

-For a more complete list of possible locator output fields, see the ArcGIS REST API World Geocoding Service documentation on the ArcGIS for Developers website.
+For a more complete list of possible locator output fields, see the ArcGIS REST API: World Geocoding Service documentation on the ArcGIS for Developers website.